getmetamapper/metamapper/README.md

 ## Getting started

 Recommended deployment method is through [Docker](https://www.docker.com/).
-Setup instructions can be found in [this Github repo](https://github.com/metamapper-io/metamapper-setup).
+Setup instructions can be found in [this Github repo](https://github.com/getmetamapper/metamapper-setup).

+Reading the [documentation](http://www.metamapper.io/) is also a good starting point.

 ## Supported datastores